WeiberNoname/EngineeringMath1NHU4126/README.md

 # EngineeringMath1NHU4126
 Engineering Mathematics

-The last four digits of my student id is 4126.
+The last four digits of my Student ID are 4126.
 (caution: this project is not dedicated for any rigorous contribution but as a project for learning only.)

 ## Title: Engineering Mathematics Assignment 作業